nguyenvanduocit/confluence-mcp/README.md

 - Create new pages and spaces
 - Update existing pages
 - Manage page permissions and metadata
+- Get page comments
+- List spaces

 ## Installation

-There are several ways to install the Script Tool:
+There are several ways to install the Confluence MCP:

 ### Option 1: Download from GitHub Releases